 - Don’t eat anything for 12 hours between dinner and breakfast, and also three hours between dinner and bedtime.
-(This is for improving your glucose metabolism, believed to be an important component.)
+(This is for improving your glucose metabolism, known to be an important component for some patients.)

 - Exercise for a minimum of 30 minutes, 4-6 days per week.
 (Some patients did a lot more, including “exercising strenuously,” swimming 3-4 times per week, cycling twice per week, and running once per week.)